-The latest major update of My School was released on 13 March 2013.
+The latest update of My School was released on 5 March 2014.
 The expanded and updated version of the site provides parents and the community with information about NAPLAN performance as well as information about school finances and school communities.
-To read more about My School click here
+To read more about My School

 ACARA also publishes the national reports for the National Assessment Program – Literacy and Numeracy (NAPLAN) and the National Assessment Program sample assessments.
 These reports can be viewed on the National Assessment Program

 For the reporting of student outcomes data, the collection of nationally comparable student background data is required.
 As agreed by education ministers, ACARA has developed the Data Standards Manual: Student Background Characteristics

 to provide information to assist schools and school systems to collect consistent student background information from parents.

 From the 2014 year onwards, nationally comparable student attendance data will be collected, as set out in the National Standards for Student Attendance Data Reporting